Leaders of two Koreas hold surprise meeting as Trump revives hopes of summit with North

 “We’re talking to them now.
 They very much want to do it.
 We’d like to do it,” he said.

-The comments came just a day after Trump canceled the meeting, citing Pyongyang’s “open hostility.”
+The comments came just a day after Trump cited Pyongyang’s “open hostility” in canceling the meeting.

 After years of tension over Pyongyang’s nuclear weapons program, Kim and Trump agreed this month to hold what would be the first meeting between a serving U.S. president and a North Korean leader.
 The plan followed months of war threats and insults between the leaders over North Korea’s development of missiles capable of reaching the United States.